 Events

-Join us for an audio described tour of Here is a Gale Warning: Art, Crisis & Survival.
-This tour is for blind and visually impaired visitors.
-The informal tour is delivered in person, by members of the Kettle’s Yard learning team and will include time within the exhibition spaces.
+Join us for an audio described tour of new and recent work by Lubaina Himid with Magda Stawarska: Another Chance Encounter.
+This tour is suitable for blind and visually impaired visitors.
+The tour is delivered in person, by members of the Kettle’s Yard Learning team and will include time within the exhibition spaces and a short complimentary practical hands-on session in the Clore learning studio.

 If you require any further information, please get in touch with us by emailing mail@kettlesyard.cam.ac.uk or by phoning 01223 741800